 Rachel enjoys travelling, music and spending time with her partner and their French Bulldog, Bruno.
 Rachel is currently studying her Certificate IV in Verterinary Nursing and is due to complete this at the end of 2017.
 Rachel thoroughly enjoys developing her skills and knowledge in surgical nursing and her areas of interest include anaesthetics, x-rays and puppy school.

 Jenna Garland - Qualified Veterinary Nurse

-Jenna has also been in charge of Puppy Preschool during her career and is one of her main passions in Veterinary Nursing.
+Jenna has also been in charge of Puppy Pre-School during her career and is one of her main passions in Veterinary Nursing.
 Jenna joined the Fitzroy team after moving all the way from Townsville, North Queensland as her partner was posted at Simpsons barracks.
-Jenna completed her Cert IV in Veterinary Nursing in 2010 in Townsville & has recently completed a Bachelor of Science where she majored in Zoology & Ecology.
-She has always worked in small animal practices where she has gained immense experience in both general and emergency & critical care.
+She completed her Certificate IV in Veterinary Nursing in 2010 in Townsville and has recently completed a Bachelor of Science where she majored in Zoology and Ecology.
+She has always worked in small animal practices where she has gained immense experience in both general and emergency and critical care.

-Jenna has a border collie named Biff who is her little lamb and her gorgeous munchkin named Tipsy.
+Jenna has a Border Collie named Biff who is her little lamb and a gorgeous munchkin named Tipsy.

 Gemma Green - Qualified Veterinary Nurse